|Allen of Lisconnan|

 (1) Anne Allen (1805-90); married Edmund Alexander Douglas (d.
 1846), son of Rev. Charles Douglas, and had issue four sons and one daughter; died 23 February 1890; will proved at Belfast, 27 August 1890 (effects £370);

-(2) Samuel Allen; educated at Trinity College, Dublin (admitted 1817); made a tour of Palestine in 1826 and died in Paris;
+(2) Samuel Allen; educated at Trinity College, Dublin (admitted 1817); made a tour of Palestine in 1826; British consul in Paris, where he died;

 (3) Henry Ellis Allen (1808-74) (q.v.);